 In 2005, Wyoming legislators created the Hathaway Scholarship program for qualified students who graduate from Wyoming high schools.
-The initial $400 million endowment funds scholarships to attend the University of Wyoming in Laramie and any of the eight community colleges strategically located throughout Wyoming.
+It funds scholarships to attend the University of Wyoming in Laramie and any of the eight community colleges strategically located throughout Wyoming.

 Wired to the World